gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

   [
     { type: "circle", radius: 5 },
     { type: "rectangle", width: 4, height: 6 },
-    { type: "triangle" }, // Error: this type is not supported by getArea.
+    { type: "triangle" }, // Compilation error: this type is not supported by getArea.
   ],
   getArea
 )